 DEVL1180 Application of Academic Skills 0 s.h.

 Analysis and practice in the application of academic skills, with an emphasis on attendance, communication with faculty, and goal setting.
+Additional fee required.
 Prerequisite: Permission of Chance Program coordinator.

 DEVL1200 Developmental Mathematics: Intermediate Algebra 3 s.h.